orsonteodoro/gcf2/profiles/minmax-v1/README.md

 * ~54% may be LTOed
 * ~29% of actual @world may be CFIed
 * Multitasking during build can be very bad
+* Some compromises on performance (-Os, -Oz, -freorder-blocks-algorithm=simple, -fno-inline) to try to improve cache use and possible performance regressions at that time.

 ## Specifics